gboduljak/seam-carving/README.md

   - This is a simple rest api exposing the resizing algorithm through REST endpoint /resize.
 The framework used to build it is Flask.
 - **web**
   - This is a demo application written in React.
 It communicates with the api and all resizing is done one the server side.
   - It is used to select an image and choose new dimensions.
 After that application sends the request to the api which does the processing.
-It is possible to view cropped image, energy map and computed seams for every image.
+It is possible to view the cropped image, energy map and computed seams for every image.

 ## Project setup